-Because space is limited when travelling, I enjoy the Vremi Silicone Food Containers because they can be quickly compressed and stowed when not in use.
+Because space is limited when traveling, I enjoy the Vremi Silicone Food Containers because they can be quickly compressed and stowed when not in use.
 They are BPA-free and may be used in the dishwasher or microwave.

 I particularly appreciate the fact that the containers may be frozen.
 It’s simple to freeze anything the night before and carry it with you on your vacation.
 They feature an airtight top to prevent anything from escaping through the sides.

 Consider placing the puree in reusable pouches if you’re creating your own baby food at home.
 It will help you save money because pre-made pouches are usually rather costly.
-Squooshi Reusable Pouches are one of my favourites.
+Squooshi Reusable Pouches are one of my favorites.
 You can purchase a 6 count of 5 oz pouches for about $10.
 They have lovely animal designs on the front as well.

 The pouches contain no harmful substances such as BPA, lead, or PVC, and may be washed in the dishwasher.
-The curved shape makes it simple for tiny hands to grip on to and enjoy while driving or flying.
-You can quickly wipe them out for the next usage once you get at your location.
+The curved shape makes it simple for tiny hands to grip on and enjoy while driving or flying.
+You can quickly wipe them out for the next usage once you get to your location.